top of page

 Jo Kyungjin (Critic, Research Professor)

 When encountering Riiwon’s works, what immediately captures our attention is the overwhelming sense that her images are luminous.
 This is true not only for her digital works but, in a slightly different way, for her paintings as well.
 This is the first impression her work evokes—the atmosphere her creations emit.
 Along with this overall impression, equally significant is the fact that a single theme in her work undergoes a continuous process of transformation, and that this transformation takes place within the context of a larger project.
 For example, in the video work Candies (2022), the process of transformation, looping, and the consecutive forms of the motif images are printed in multiples and draped from the ceiling to the floor, hinting that the transformation of the images could continue indefinitely.
 Thus, while her works may appear to be separate pieces, they follow the paradigm of contemporary exhibitions that treat the entire display as a single medium.
+Considering these two significant aesthetic characteristics, approaching Riiwon's work requires us to explore why her images are luminous, how they are luminous, why they are not static, and why they continually seek to change their form.
+We must even ask why these images evolve through different media such as painting, video, photography, installation, and web formats.

-The initial series Luminous Paintings emerged from a technical and media-focused question: How can the aesthetic properties of digital display screens be embodied in the material form of painting?
+The initial series <Luminous Paintings> emerged from a technical and media-focused question: How can the aesthetic properties of digital display screens be embodied in the material form of painting?
 It seems a natural conclusion for painting to reflect the aesthetic characteristics of the pervasive digital images of contemporary image ecosystems, as well as their technical and material conditions.
 Though this is a retrospective interpretation, this aesthetic desire may not simply be the act of transferring digital properties into a painting, but may also be an intention to make painting digital.
 However, considering the context of her later works, it seems that this initial moment was a fascination with the fact that images themselves are luminous.
 The Dying Artist (2023) and Candies literally glow.
 Yet, there is a significant difference between merely glowing and creating the perception of glowing through orchestration and manipulation.
 The artist's task is the latter.

 To say an image is luminous optically due to the digital screen is to describe only a small part of her work.
 She avoids dark colors that absorb light, such as those in the darker end of the spectrum, and instead primarily uses colors like magenta, cyan, and light pink, which inherently emit light.
 The texture is similarly manipulated.
 The Candies series, which began with photographs of temple lanterns, was digitally transformed by removing the material texture or the forms that suggest such textures, resulting in an image that feels inherently digital.
 The sense of space is similarly transformed; while the image is overly digitalized, it is flattened almost to the level of the luminous surface of a digital screen, guiding the viewer towards the luminosity of the surface rather than any depth.
 Furthermore, the use of complementary color contrasts makes each color more distinct and vivid, contributing to the effect of the image being luminous.
 Highlights play a key role in simulating the visible phenomenon and effects of luminosity.
 The twinkling sparkle forms placed across the screen not only enhance the recognition of image luminosity but also augment the sensory experience.
 These sparkles are perceived as glittering, reinforcing the impression that the image is luminous.
 Moreover, the dynamic reproduction of this twinkling phenomenon through the video's temporality further intensifies the perception.
 The shapes themselves, being pure white and diffusing a strong light, heighten the overall sense of the image being luminous.
 These devices and effects are continued without much variation in The Dying Artist, where softer gradient effects using purple, pink, lavender, and pale yellow hues contribute to a smoothly luminous effect across the entire image.